dafny-lang/dafny/docs/_includes/Specifications.md

 ```

-In this example, if you hover your mouse over the function name
-you will see that Dafny has supplied a `decreases n` clause.
+In this example, Dafny supplies a `decreases n` clause.

 Let's take a look at the kind of example where a mysterious-looking
 decreases clause like "Rank, 0" is useful.